-In this section, we’ve highlighted some of the benefits of epoxy flooring to help you make an informed decision.
+In this section, we’ve highlighted some of the benefits of epoxy floors to help you make an informed decision.

-One of the best things about epoxy flooring is that it’s eco-friendly.
+One of the best things about epoxy floors is that they’re eco-friendly.
 You don’t need to worry about flaking or erosion, meaning there’s no chance for the materials to pollute the environment.

 Even though prepping the floor is tricky, installation is smooth and doesn’t leave behind much waste.
 The shorter cure time is perfect for renovating commercial and industrial spaces.

-That’s all for today; hopefully, you’ve got a better idea about the longevity of epoxy coating and how to take proper care of the surface.
+That’s all for today; hopefully, you’ve got a better idea about the longevity of epoxy floors and how to take proper care of the surface.